ForgottenIce/GMD/Blogs/Game Showoff/README.md

 ![Sign Dialog](media/sign-dialog.gif)

 ## Menus
-The game three menus: a pause menu, a respawn menu and an ending screen.
+The game has three menus: a pause menu, a respawn menu and an ending screen.
 These menus help the player perform actions such as pausing the game, respawing at the last checkpoint, restarting the game or exiting the game.

 ![Pause Menu](media/pause-menu.gif)